-- Prospective buyers often perceive that they will need, or will be ready for TPO sooner than is actually realistic.
+Prospective buyers often perceive that they will need, or will be ready for TPO sooner than is actually realistic.
 This may be a self-limiting factor for Adesso in the selection process.
-Also, some of Adesso's existing clients are choosing to "bolt on" TPO capabilities from specialty vendors that are moving to offer more and more in TPM, which may bring the two vendor offerings into conflict. - 2.
-Tiers 2 and 3 have become more competitive over the last year or so as enterprise software and TPM/TPO players have worked to move down market with cloud and preconfigured offerings focused on Tiers 2 and 3.
+Also, some of Adesso's existing clients are choosing to "bolt on" TPO capabilities from specialty vendors that are moving to offer more and more in TPM, which may bring the two vendor offerings into conflict.